 Image Credit: Yannis Papanastasopoulos

-The second session of the UK government’s inquiry into the economics of music streaming took place last week, and this time Chic guitarist Nile Rodgers was among those giving evidence.
+More surprises at the second session of the UK government’s inquiry into the economics of music streaming, featuring Nile Rodgers.

 The appearance of Nile Rodgers on the inquiry panel of the DCMS was announced like a Glastonbury headliner.
 After all, why would a global star care about the dry subject of the economics of streaming for UK musicians?
 When asked that very question, Rodgers replied: “I feel that the UK is one of the most important musical engines in the world” – and the point of the inquiry is to get fairer payments to the musicians who keep that engine running.

 Whilst the previous session on the 24th November had focussed on the issue of payments from streaming services, this one took aim at the monetary split between record labels, artists and publishers.

 The Chic guitarist was giving evidence alongside songwriter Fiona Bevan and Soweto Kinch, MC and jazz saxophonist.
 The overall message of the debate was that whilst the streaming issue is presented as being something complex, fixing the problem might not be complicated at all.

 Probably you’re wondering why you should watch the sessions – if you’re a musician then the inquiry is essentially about making sure you’re paid fairly when someone listens to your tracks; if you’re a consumer of music on any streaming platform then you have a right to know who is benefiting from the playlists you click on, especially if you’re keen to support your favourite artists.

 Whilst Nile Rodgers stressed that “I don’t look at my record label partners as enemies, I look at them as my friends,” the streaming inquiry is investigating the fact that as it stands, the money from about 50% of the streams of a Spotify user goes to record labels, 30% stays at the platform and less than 10% goes to the performers.